-One of the best things about music is working with other people, being a musician can be a very lonely place, especially when years like 2020 come around and ruin playing for all of us, but regardless of that, the struggle to get tracks finished remains the same, and if now for at least the time being we have to do it virtually then let me show you the 10 best websites to find musicians to collaborate with.
+One of the best things about music is working with other people, being a musician can be a very lonely place, especially when years like 2020 come around and ruin playing live shows for all of us, but regardless of that, the struggle to get tracks finished remains the same, and if now for at least the time being we have to do it virtually then let me show you the 10 best websites to find musicians to collaborate with.

 SoundBetter is a service from Spotify that aims to connect you with mixing & mastering engineers, singers, songwriters, producers, and studio musicians for hire.

 180,000 users now sell their services on the platform. $19 million has been paid to musicians and producers to date, averaging around $1 million per month.